JoelQ/2d-game-math-in-100-pictures/converting-a-list-of-tiles-to-tile-positions.md

 ## Zero-base vs one-base

 Note that it's important to use a _zero-based position_ for elements in the flat list.
-Otherwise, this throws off your Y coordinates as the top-left corner because `(0,1)`.
+Otherwise, this throws off your coordinates because the top-left corner becomes `(1, 0)` and your Y values increment at the end of the row rather than at the beginning.

 ![1-based tile list conversion](images/one-based-map-tiles.png)